MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-science-and-machine-learning.md

 # What are the machine learning products at Microsoft?

-Machine learning is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.
-By using machine learning, computers learn without being explicitly programmed.

-Machine learning solutions are built iteratively, and have distinct phases:

-- Preparing data
-- Experimenting and training models
-- Deploying trained models
-- Managing deployed models (MLOps)

-Microsoft provides a variety of product options to prep, build, deploy, and manage your machine learning models.
-Compare these products and choose what you need to develop your machine learning solutions most effectively.
+In this article, you will learn about the machine learning options to prep, train, deploy, and manage your models at Microsoft.
+Compare these options and choose what will help you build your machine learning solutions most effectively.

 ## Cloud-based options